finger563/CS283Project/README.md

 -------------------
 For the solution/project, it is recommended that you use MSVS2010.

+The graphics interface part of the code is handled by the GLUT dll which is included with the project.
+This dll handles the interface to the GPU for rendering to the screen.
+The graphics library is also entirely contained in the code, relying on the GLUT dll only for access to a pixel buffer.

 The networked part of the code relies on ACE for the networking.
 You can download ACE [here][acedl], and you need Perl which can can be downloaded [here][perldl]